Picovoice/rhino/README.md

 ### Intent

 An intent represents what a user wants to accomplish with a spoken command.
 For example the intent of the phrase "*Set the lights in the living room to purple*" is to set the color of lights.
-Now in order to take action based on , we might need to have more information such as which light or what is the desired color.
+In order to take action based on this, we might need to have more information such as which light or what is the desired color.
 More on this below.

 ### Slot